M-thias/M-thias/README.md

 ### Hi there 👋

+I am Mathias and I work as a sysadmin in a Microsoft centric team.

+I like to user PowerShell.

+I also play with some other things here for my personal use and interests.

 <!--
 **M-thias/M-thias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.